Sterols: 1. Cholesterol and Cholesterol Esters

 1. Cholesterol – Structure, Occurrence and Function in Membranes

 Of all the organic constituents of blood, only glucose is present in a higher molar concentration than cholesterol.
-In animal tissues, it occurs in the free form, esterified to long-chain fatty acids (cholesterol esters), and in other covalent and non-covalent linkages, including an association with the plasma lipoproteins.
+In animal tissues, it occurs in the free form, esterified to long-chain fatty acids (cholesterol esters), in other covalent linkages, and in non-covalent forms that include the plasma lipoproteins.
 In plants, it tends to be a minor component only of a complex mixture of structurally related 'phytosterols', although there are exceptions, but it is nevertheless necessary as a precursor of some plant hormones.

-Cholesterol has vital structural roles in membranes and in lipid metabolism in general with an extraordinary diversity of biological roles, including cell signalling, morphogenesis, lipid digestion and absorption in the intestines, reproduction, stress responses, sodium and water balance, calcium and phosphorus metabolism, and the development and working of the central nervous system, but we can only touch on a few of these functions in this web page.
-It is a biosynthetic precursor of bile acids and steroid hormones (glucocorticoids, oestrogens, progesterones, androgens and aldosterone), and it is found in covalent linkage to specific membrane proteins or proteolipids ('hedgehog' proteins), which have vital functions in embryonic development.
+Cholesterol is vital for structural purposes in membranes and for lipid metabolism in general with an extraordinary diversity of roles, including cell signalling, morphogenesis, lipid digestion and absorption in the intestines, reproduction, stress responses, sodium and water balance, calcium and phosphorus metabolism, and the development and working of the central nervous system, but we can only touch on a few of these in this web page.
+It is a biosynthetic precursor of bile acids and steroid hormones (glucocorticoids, oestrogens, progesterones, androgens and aldosterone), and it is found in covalent linkage to specific membrane proteins or proteolipids ('hedgehog' proteins), which are vital for embryonic development.
 Ultraviolet light mediates cleavage of 7‑dehydrocholesterol, the last intermediate in the biosynthesis of cholesterol, to form vitamin D3.
 On the other hand, excess cholesterol in cells can be toxic, and a complex web of enzymes is essential to maintain the optimum concentrations.
 Because plasma cholesterol levels can be a major contributory factor to atherogenesis, media coverage has created what has been termed a ‘cholesterophobia’ in the population at large.

 One of the main functions of cholesterol is to modulate the fluidity of membranes by interacting with their complex lipid components, specifically the phospholipids such as phosphatidylcholine and sphingomyelin.
 As an amphiphilic molecule, cholesterol is able to intercalate between phospholipids in lipid bilayers to span about half a bilayer.
 In its three-dimensional structure, it is in essence a planar molecule that can interact on both sides.
-The tetracyclic ring structure is compact and very rigid with the location of the hydroxyl group facilitating the orientation of the molecule in a membrane bilayer, while the positions of the methyl groups appear to maximize interactions with other lipid constituents.
+The tetracyclic ring structure is compact and very rigid with the location of the hydroxyl group facilitating the orientation of the molecule in a membrane bilayer, while the positions of the methyl groups appear to maximize interactions with other lipid constituents; the iso-octyl chain tends to align with saturated phospholipid chains but not necessarily with unsaturated chains.

 As the α-face of the cholesterol nucleus (facing down) is 'smooth', it can make good contact with the saturated fatty-acyl chains of phospholipids down to about their tenth methylene group; the β-face (facing up) is made 'rough' by the projection of methyl groups from carbons 10 and 13.
 The interaction is mainly via van der Waals and hydrophobic forces with a contribution from hydrogen bonding of the cholesterol hydroxyl group to the polar head group and interfacial regions of the phospholipids, especially sphingomyelin.
 Intercalated cholesterol may disrupt electrostatic interactions between the ionic phosphocholine head groups of nearby membrane phospholipids, increasing their mobility.
-Indeed, there is evidence that cholesterol forms stoichiometric complexes with the saturated fatty acyl groups of sphingomyelin and to a lesser extent of phosphatidylcholine.
+Indeed, there is evidence that cholesterol forms stoichiometric complexes with the saturated fatty acyl groups of sphingomyelin and to a lesser extent of phosphatidylcholine, and it has been even suggested that cholesterol may regulate the synthesis of sphingomyelin, especially those molecular species containing very-long-chain fatty acids.

 Experiments with mutant cell lines and specific inhibitors of cholesterol biosynthesis suggest that an equatorial hydroxyl group at C-3 of sterols is essential for the growth of mammalian cells.
 The Δ5 double bond ensures that the molecule adopts a planar conformation, and this feature also appears to be essential for cell growth as is the flexible iso-octyl side chain.
 The C-18 methyl group is crucial for the proper orientation of the sterol.
 While plant sterols appear to be able to substitute for cholesterol in supporting many of the bulk properties of membranes in mammalian cells in vitro, cholesterol per se is essential for innumerable other purposes.